woodstone121/DeepCore/_posts/2017-04-26-Creating_Synthetic_Clouds.md

 I changed the order of the algorithm a little bit, but the result should be the same.

 I'm going to reproduce this algorithm in Python.
-I'm going to upgrade to bicubic interpolation because its 2017 and its a great time to be alive.
+I'm also going to upgrade the interpolation to bicubic because its 2017 and its a great time to be alive.

 NOTE: This code was exported from a [Jupyter Notebook](https://github.com/DigitalGlobe/DeepCore/blob/master/assets/notebooks/clouds/Synthetic Clouds.ipynb) (python 3.4.3) [using nbconvert](http://briancaffey.github.io/2016/03/14/ipynb-with-jekyll.html).
-There area a couple of things that are specific to Jupyter/iPython, like `%matplotlib inline` and the semicolon at the end.
+There are a couple of things that are specific to Jupyter/iPython, like `%matplotlib inline` and the semicolon at the end.
 If you want to run this code outside of a Jupyter Notebook, you will need to remove those.
 Otherwise, it should work normally.

 {% highlight python %}